I love cocker spaniels, don't you?

 You'll find lots of useful tips and advice on all aspects of grooming your dog, as well as a guide to which grooming tools are essential to keep your Spaniel's coat looking healthy and in tip-top condition.

-Your Spaniel's health is very important and as loving owners we do our level best to ensure our dogs remain healthy at all times.
+Your Spaniel's health is very important and as loving owners we do our level best to make sure our dogs stay healthy.

-One particular problem area for this breed is their pendulous ears - they may be beautiful, but they're prone to stubborn ear infections and need to be kept scrupulously clean to keep bacteria and infection at bay.
+One particular problem area for Cockers is their pendulous ears - they may be beautiful, but they're prone to stubborn ear infections and need to be kept scrupulously clean to keep bacteria and infection at bay.

-And let's not forget dog fleas and dog ticks - just hearing those words makes me want to scratch!
+And let's not forget dog fleas and ticks - just hearing those words makes me itch!

 Getting rid of fleas by using a regular flea treatment will not only ensure your dog's coat is free from these pesky parasites, but that your home is a flee free zone too!

 There are many illnesses that can befall your pet, (too many to list here!) but there are steps we can take to keep them to an absolute minimum.